amymlafountain/Generating-RNAseq-count-data-for-Mimulus/README.md

-##  RNAseq analysis of various Mimulus samples
+##  This directory contains scripts for generating RNAseq counts for various Mimulus samples
-These scripts were prepared for the analysis of paired-end reads, and for use on the University of Connecticut Xanadu cluster.
+These shell scripts were prepared for the analysis of paired-end reads, and for use on the University of Connecticut Xanadu cluster.

 ### Trimming and quality control
 Regardless of which pipeline is used, raw reads should first undergo trimming and quality control, as follows: